trentgillin/Machine_Learning_Projects/README.md

     webpage.
 The data consists of different coffee bean reviews.
 In this project, I will build a model that is able to predict a coffee bean’s quality.

+-   Marvel: data pulled from FiveThirtyEight’s github page.
+The goal of this project is to try and come up with a model that will predict if a Marvel characters is good, bad, or neutral based on physical characteristics and meta data.